-Once the beer was chilled, I pulled the bottles from the refrigerator and opened them to share with roommates and friends.
-As I handed out glasses of beer, people began commenting that it tasted fantastic and looked at me in wonderment.
+I pulled the chilled bottles from the refrigerator and opened them to share with roommates and friends.
+As I handed out glasses of beer, people began commenting that it tasted fantastic and looking at me in wonderment.
 I wasn't exactly known for my cooking abilities or my cleanliness, but somehow the beer came out really well plus it had a subtle red hue and fragrance from the cherries.
-The recipe did not include cherries but my great grandmother who was known in her town for making the best sausage using only pinches and handfuls to measure.
-I felt comfortable trusting my judgment and it actually worked out well.
+The original pale ale recipe we had followed did not call for cherries but, like my great-grandmother, who was known in her town for making the best sausage using only pinches and handfuls to measure for her recipes, I felt comfortable trusting my judgment and it had actually worked out well.
 I was dumbfounded to recognize this latent, hereditary skill.

-As I watched my friends kick back and enjoy something I had made, I experienced a sense of pride and accomplishment on a level never felt before.
+As I watched my friends kick back and enjoy something I had made, I experienced a sense of pride and accomplishment on a level I had never felt before.
 The beer was the hit of the party.
 More than that, I had created something unique that people enjoyed.
 I had given people something that, at that moment, they really needed.
 That evening I spent as much time as my friends could stand talking about all the different beers in the world, the ingredients used in making them, and all of the small breweries that were popping up around the country.
 My buddy Joe listened, sipped, and said, "Dude, you're obsessed."
 He was right, and, instead of being embarrassed by his comment, I was actually quite proud.

 As we sat there drinking, I could not help but begin planning the next batch to brew.
-I began considering new ingredients and different methods, but I decided to keep my signature bottles for the time being.
-I also started thinking that, while maybe I would never actually write the great American novel, I might be able to make the great American beer.
+I began considering new ingredients and different methods, but I decided to keep my signature rug-bottomed bottles for the time being.
+I also started thinking that, while maybe I would never actually write the Great American Novel, I might be able to make the great American beer.
 That evening I stood up and, with Ricki Lake as my witness, told everyone in the room that I was going to be a professional brewer.
 They laughed at my bold and unlikely statement, and I laughed at myself, but I woke up the next morning, left the apartment with a fuzzy head, and camped out in the public library to research just what it would take to open a brewery.

-I suspected starting my own business wouldn't be easy, especially considering I had zero practical business experience.
+I suspected that starting my own business wouldn't be easy, especially considering I had zero practical business experience.
 What I knew for sure was that I had a good head start because I had an idea I was passionate about and solid, people-oriented values.

 As you consider opening your own business, try to condense your reasons for wanting to do so into one main idea.
 What is it that is so appealing about the business you want to open that you are actually ready and willing to take the big step of doing so?
-If you can successfully complete this exercise, congratulations, you have a firm grasp of your big idea.
+If you can successfully complete this exercise, congratulations-you have a firm grasp of your big idea.
 Not that the hard work is behind you.
 It is one thing to have big ideas.
 It is a whole other thing to actually execute them.